Average Cost of Solar Panels in Illinois Homes: A Complete Guide For Homeowner’s

 1. System Size

-- Small systems (3–5 kW): Lower upfront cost
+- Small systems (3–5 kW): Lower upfront cost, limited coverage

 2. Roof Condition and Structure

-- Roof age
+- Roof age and remaining lifespan

-- Pitch and accessibility
+- Roof pitch and accessibility

 3. Equipment Quality

-Key components include:
+Core components include:

 - Solar panels